ItsRune/VibezAPI/docs/Features/Commands/Command Operation Codes.md

 VibezAPI:addCommandOperation("Rank", "r:", function(playerToCheck: Player, incomingArgument: string)
-    -- Operation code is automatically removed from the 'incomingArgument'. local rank, tolerance = table.unpack(string.split(incomingArgument, ":"))
+    -- Operation code is automatically removed from the 'incomingArgument'.
+    -- incomeArgument would look something like this: "3:<=" local rank, tolerance = table.unpack(string.split(incomingArgument, ":"))

     -- Make sure the rank is a number.